yuval-k/chainlink-twitter/README.md

 LinkToken - git submodule to https://github.com/smartcontractkit/LinkToken.
-Used to deploy the Link token to our local test chain. examples - The UI code to for the UI demo. manifests - kubernetes manifests to install everything automatically. scripts - Helper web3 JS scripts used in this readme/demos to perform operations on the blockchain.
+Used to deploy the Link token to our local test chain. examples - The UI code to for the UI demo. manifests - kubernetes manifests to install everything automatically. public - Skeleton files for the UI demo. scripts - Helper web3 JS scripts used in this readme/demos to perform operations on the blockchain.
 ```